JasonGilo/Connex-ExampleDesign/README.md

 # Connex-ExampleDesign
-I made a login screen for a fake company called Connex.
+I made a login screen with JavaFX for a fake company called Connex.

+This is strictly only design and serves no purpose or function.